TharinduDR/TransQuest/docs/architectures.md

 ##MonoTransQuest

 The first architecture proposed uses a single XLM-R transformer model.
 The input of this model is a concatenation of the original sentence and its translation, separated by the *[SEP]* token.
+Then the output of the

 ![MonoTransQuest Architecture](images/TransQuest.png)